rOpenGov/pollstR/README.md

 [![Build Status](https://travis-ci.org/rOpenGov/pollstR.svg?branch=master)](https://travis-ci.org/rOpenGov/pollstR)

-# pollstR: An R Client for the HuffPost Pollster API"
+# pollstR: An R Client for the HuffPost Pollster API

 This R package is an interface to the Huffington Post [Pollster API](http://elections.huffingtonpost.com/pollster/api), which provides access to opinion polls collected by the Huffington Post.